magland/web-wavelets-benchmarking/README.md

 Results show relative performance between implementations, with discrete-wavelets excluded from plots due to significantly slower performance.

-While compute times between wasmlets and non-marshalling PyWavelets are similar, the PyWavelets implementation requires loading the resource-intensive pyodide environment, adding up to several seconds of initialization overhead.
+While compute times between wasmlets/wavelib and non-marshalling PyWavelets are similar, the PyWavelets implementation requires loading the resource-intensive pyodide environment, adding up to several seconds of initialization overhead.

 For the PyWavelets/Pyodide implementation, two variants are tested:
 - Regular PyWavelets: Data stays in Python's memory space between trials